-Unless prohibited by an individual professor, students may elect to use laptop computers to take their examinations, provided they download, install and properly utilize the appropriate exam software.
+Students should expect to use laptop computers to take their examinations, provided they download, install and properly utilize the appropriate exam software.
 All exam software is operated in English; all international students, please note to have your computer operating system in English.
 Students will need to supply their own laptop and power cord, which must be compatible with the requirements of the exam software.
 If a student is taking a multiple-choice or true/false exam, the student must take the exam on a computer using the exam software.
 The law school will not provide laptops to students under any circumstances.
 Additional information and requirements are provided in an examination memorandum prior to each exam period.